sergeyen7/sergeyen7.github.io/index.md

 # Black Box Trend Following

 Idea of this strategy was proposed in article "Black Box Trend Following - Lifting the Veil".
 Authors: Nigol Koulajian and Paul Czkwianianc.
 The authors of this paper are principals of Quest Partners LLC, trading company manages $2.3 billion in assets.

-Strategy uses channel similar to Donchian Channel, but uses Close prices (not High/Low).
-Article describes 50 days channel.
-I use 20 days:
-* Open Long: If last Close = max Close for 20 closes.
-* Open Short: If last Close = min Close for 20 closes.

 I coded this as a script in Tradingview: